Chapter 1.12

 17. A statement that the notice of violation represents a determination that a violation has been committed by the person named in the notice of violation, and that the determination for both the notice of violation and the imposition of any civil penalties shall be final unless timely appealed as provided in FMC 1.12.080;

-18. A statement that in order to achieve compliance, a responsible party must submit written notice to a Director that he/she has met all necessary requirements for compliance, and the Director must assess and confirm that compliance has been achieved.
+18. A statement that in order to achieve compliance, a responsible party must submit written notice to a Director that they have met all necessary requirements for compliance, and the Director must assess and confirm that compliance has been achieved.

-C. Each Day a Separate Violation.
-Each day after the deadline set for compliance that a person or entity fails to comply with the code provision cited in the notice of violation may be considered a separate violation for which a criminal citation may be issued and/or additional civil penalties may be imposed and may accrue during the period of violation.
-However, no additional fines for a continuing violation may be assessed without the provision of notice and an opportunity for an appeal hearing in accordance with the provisions of FMC 1.12.080 and 1.12.090.
+C. Each Day a Separate Violation/Additional Penalties May Apply.
+Each day after the deadline set for compliance that a person or entity fails to comply with the code provision cited in the notice of violation may be considered separate violations for which the City may impose additional civil penalties, which may accrue daily during the period of violation, seek abatement, and/or issue a criminal citation in accordance with FMC 1.12.100, 1.12.110, and 1.12.130, respectively.
+However, no additional penalties for a continuing violation may be assessed without the issuance of a supplemental notice of violation and an opportunity for an appeal of the additional penalties only, in accordance with the provisions of FMC 1.12.080 and 1.12.090.

 E. Other Actions May Be Taken.
 Nothing in this chapter shall be deemed to limit or preclude any action or proceeding pursuant to FMC 1.12.060 (Stop work orders), 1.12.070 (Emergency order), 1.12.100 (Civil penalty), 1.12.110 (Additional relief), 1.12.120 (Penalties for subdivision violations), or 1.12.130 (Criminal penalties) and in accordance with the International Building and Residential Codes and the International Property Maintenance Code, as adopted by reference in the Ferndale Municipal Code.